andrebianchessi/msc/thesis/chapters/04_methods.md

 If the models have $n$ parameters (i.e. the polynomial models have $n$ coefficients), every model inference costs $O(n)$.
 Since in a [COP](#sec:cop) we're only interested in the maximum acceleration of a specific mass, we only need to evaluate the model $ModelEvalDiscretization$ times.
-However, since the max acceleration can happen close to the start of the impact of close to the end, we need to check the model of the mass of interest in all "time buckets" (see @sec:methods_pim_t_disc).
+However, since the maximum acceleration can happen close to the start of the impact of close to the end, we need to check the model of the mass of interest in all "time buckets" (see @sec:methods_pim_t_disc).
 Hence, the total cost to evaluate one candidate is $O(n \cdot ModelEvalDiscretization \cdot TimeDiscretization)$.